 Facing issues regarding business trademarks can be a real hassle and lead us to big losses.
-Consider dealing with an expert trademark attorney if we are a company owner trying to protect our brand.
+Consider dealing with an expert trademark attorney in Houston or Katy, if we are a company owner trying to protect our brand.
 Our attorney will undertake a thorough trademark search on our behalf, as well as submit the application with the USPTO and react to Office Proceedings.
 Once the trademark is registered, the attorney can keep track of how it’s being used and work with us to take legal action if it’s being used without permission.

 What exactly is trademark law?

 The legality of company slogans, names, and identifiers, as well as the right to use them, is known as trademark law.
 A trademark is a phrase, symbol, or word that a business uses to identify or brand a product.
 Intellectual property includes trademarks.
 They assist firms in establishing a brand identity and selling their goods.
 Trademark laws are governed by both state and federal legislation.
 Trademark laws were initially enacted as part of common law in the United States.
 In 1946, the federal government of the United States approved a trademark legislation that covered the whole country.

 What are trademark attorneys’ duties?

 Trademark attorneys assist their clients in the creation and protection of trademarks.
 They assist their customers in determining if a term or slogan is eligible for trademark rights.
 Attorneys for trademarks perform thorough trademark searches.
 We won’t lose money on trademark applications that are nearly guaranteed to be rejected, and we’ll be able to see conflicts that may arise before they become a major issue.
 They also assist in the preparation of suitable trademark applications that adhere to the USPTO’s technical criteria.
 Finally, an attorney can assist us in determining whether or not that trademark should be cancelled, allowing us to continue with the trademark.